 The Oklahoma Department of Transportation wants to remind drivers that Your Life Matters: Drive Like It through a month-long public awareness campaign running from April 2 through May 2.
 This time frame includes National Work Zone Awareness week, which is April 9-13.
 This year's national theme is "Work Zone Safety: Everybody's Responsibility."

 Oklahoma City motorists will see a visual reminder of work zone safety the evening of April 9 when the City of Oklahoma City's SkyDance Bridge over I-40 will glow orange in honor of ODOT's 60 fallen highway workers.
 The department has lost more workers in the line of duty than any other state agency.

 The goal of the campaign is to remind drivers that they have the most to gain by practicing good work zone safety.
 Watch for our PSAs on your social media feeds or on several billboards across Oklahoma.

-Partnering with ODOT as sponsors for the work zone safety awareness campaign are the Oklahoma Highway Safety Office, the Oklahoma Turnpike Authority, Midstate Traffic Control and many other associate partners.
+Partnering with ODOT as sponsors for the work zone safety awareness campaign are the Oklahoma Highway Safety Office, the Oklahoma Turnpike Authority and other associate partners.

 Safety Tips to Live By